-Easy Homemade Root Beer Barbecue Sauce
+Easy Homemade Barbecue Sauce

-from 4 votes
+from 5 votes

 Homemade barbecue sauce has been high atop my list of culinary creations to master.
-But it took a little nudging from a roadside eatery in Los Angeles to inspire a 20-minute version starring a sweet and tangy blend of root beer, brown sugar and garlic.
+But it took a little nudging from a roadside eatery in Los Angeles to inspire a DIY version starring a sweet and tangy blend of root beer, brown sugar and garlic.

 Aside from taste, there are strong preferences when it comes to barbecue sauce consistency.
 Are you Team Thin and Syrupy?
 Or Team Thick and Saucy?
 Regardless of your allegiance, I’ve got you covered with simple techniques for both.
 So grab the root beer and ditch the store-bought sauce in favor of this DIY finger-lickin’ favorite.